cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

 [^status]

 [^status]:
-    The present version (-09) provides two table setup tags (common, split setup) and discusses behavior in case of references to unpopulated table entries during unpacking.
+    The present version (-10) fixes references, an example, and various nits and typos.